Minqi Liu

 United States of America

-Besides Mandarin, I have also worked on San CristĂłbal Lachirioag Zapotec, an under-documented language spoken in Oaxaca in south-western Mexico, and Tonggu Gan, a non-Mandarin Chinese dialect spoken in Jiangxi in south China.
+Besides L1 acquisition and syntax, I am also working on Mandarin-speaking children’s second language (L2) English, especially how their perception and production of consonant clusters reveal their grammatical sensitivity to sonority sequencing.
+I have also conducted fieldwork on San Cristóbal Lachirioag Zapotec, an under-documented language spoken in Oaxaca in south-western Mexico, and Tonggu Gan, a non-Mandarin Chinese dialect spoken in Jiangxi in south China.

 Before entering the Ph.D. program at UCLA, I earned my B.A. in Chinese Language and Literature at Peking University, China.